-- reduce the \$5.9 billion request to train, equip and provide infrastructure for Afghan and Iraqi security forces by cutting \$1 billion intended for infrastructure for police forces, citing inadequate justification; - increase funds for procurement to \$17.7 billion by adding \$1.3 billion more primarily for upgraded tanks and HMMWVs; - cut \$600 million from Operation and Maintenance (O&M) funds, providing \$32.1 billion, close to the request; - increase military personnel funding to \$9.9 billion, a \$340 million increase; - and cut military construction by \$162 million, reducing the total to \$323 million by rejecting various projects.
+- reduce the \$5.9 billion request to train, equip and provide infrastructure for Afghan and Iraqi security forces by cutting \$1 billion intended for infrastructure for police forces, citing inadequate justification; - increase funds for procurement to \$17.7 billion by adding \$1.3 billion more primarily for upgraded tanks and HMMWVs; - cut \$600 million from Operation and Maintenance (O&M) funds, providing \$32.1 billion, close to the request; - increase military personnel funding by \$340 million to \$9.9 billion, largely to restore a cut to DOD's regular FY2006 funding; and - cut military construction by \$162 million, reducing the total to \$323 million by rejecting various projects.

 With the exception of these changes, the House measure largely approves the Department's request.
 The House Appropriations Committee, however, placed a hold on spending for \$990 million for military infrastructure for Afghan and Iraq security forces until DOD submits a detailed project level plan.
-The Committee cut by half DOD's requested ceiling on transfer authority to \$2 billion and rejected the request to allow transfers to or from military construction accounts.
+The committee cut by half DOD's requested ceiling on transfer authority to \$2 billion and rejected the request to allow transfers to or from military construction accounts.
 Citing dissatisfaction with information provided by DOD, the House panel also required several additional reports.
-The Committee further set a \$3.571 billion floor on funding in the bill for National Guard and Reserve programs to prosecute the global war on terror (GWOT).
+The committee further set a \$3.571 billion floor on funding in the bill for National Guard and Reserve programs to prosecute the global war on terror (GWOT).